PranayKr/Smart-Meter-Data-Analytics/README.md

 The data columns are separated by semicolons (‘;’).
 The data is reported to have one row for each day in the time period.
 The data does have missing values marked as '?' in the dataset

-We can start-oﬀ by loading the data ﬁle as a Pandas DataFrame and summarize the loaded data.
-We can use the read csv() function to load the data.
-It is easy to load the data with this function, but a little tricky to load it correctly.
-Speciﬁcally, we need to do a few custom things:
+The Data File can be loaded as a Pandas DataFrame and summarize the loaded data.
+We can use the read csv() function to load the data with a few customizations:
- Specify the separate between columns as a semicolon (sep=‘;’)  Specify that line 0 has the names for the columns (header=0)  Specify that we have lots of RAM to avoid a warning that we are loading the data as an array of objects instead of an array of numbers, because of the ‘?’ values for missing data (low memory=False).
+1) Specify the separate between columns as a semicolon (sep=‘;’)
+2) Specify that line 0 has the names for the columns (header=0)
+3) Specify that we have lots of RAM to avoid a warning that we are loading the data as an array of objects instead of an array of numbers, because of the ‘?’ values for missing data (low memory=False).
- Specify that it is okay for Pandas to try to infer the date-time format when parsing dates, which is way faster (infer datetime format=True)
+4) Specify that it is okay for Pandas to try to infer the date-time format when parsing dates, which is way faster (infer datetime format=True)
- Specify that we would like to parse the date and time columns together as a new column called ’datetime’ (parse dates=‘datetime’:[0,1])
+5) Specify that we would like to parse the date and time columns together as a new column called ’datetime’ (parse dates=‘datetime’:[0,1])
- Specify that we would like our new datetime column to be the index for the DataFrame (index col=[’datetime’]).
+6) Specify that we would like our new datetime column to be the index for the DataFrame (index col=[’datetime’]).

-Putting all of this together, we can now load the data and summarize the loaded shape and ﬁrst few rows.
+Putting all of this together, the data can be loaded and summarize the loaded shape and ﬁrst few rows.